How to Keep Sublimation from Fading

 So, when sublimated using another layer of polymer coating, the ink begins to fade much faster due to excessive layering.
 Also, it often takes longer to sublimate with additional polymer coatings.
 Thus, before applying a layer for sublimation, make sure to check whether the material already comes with a polymer coating or not.

-Read More: 7 Best Beginner Sublimation Printers
+Read More: 7 Best Beginner Sublimation Printers, Selecting best sublimation printer, Making brighter sublimation

 4. Low Quality Material